Think-and-Dev/rskswap-com/src/pages/faq/index.md

 # How do I find X token?

-If you can't find a token in the default list, find the token address using etherscan and paste that address into the search field.
+If you can't find a token in the default list, find the token address using (RSK explorer)[https://explorer.rsk.co/] and paste that address into the search field.

 # How do I add a logo for a token?

-Uniswap pulls from the trustwallet asset repository on github. [https://github.com/trustwallet/assets](https://github.com/trustwallet/assets) Add your token icon to that repo and it will appear on the frontend and on info.
+Uniswap pulls from the RSK metadata repository on github. [https://github.com/rsksmart/rsk-contract-metadata](https://github.com/rsksmart/rsk-contract-metadata) Add your token icon to that repo and it will appear on the frontend and on info.

 # How can I add a token to Uniswap?

-Uniswap is compatible with any ERC-20 token in the ethereum ecosystem.
+Uniswap is compatible with any ERC-20 token in the RSK ecosystem.
 If you want your project to be searchable in their interface you should seek to be added to a reputable token list or share a link to your token using query parameters.
 Once loaded via link, the token will be added to their interface.

-Another option is to open a request using github [issues](https://github.com/Uniswap/uniswap-frontend/issues/new?assignees=&labels=token+request&template=token-request.md&title=).
+Another option is to open a request using github [issues](https://github.com/Think-and-Dev/uniswap-frontend-rsk/issues/new?assignees=&labels=token+request&template=token-request.md&title=).

 The uniswap team makes no guarantees or provides any timeline.
 Nor will the team ever charge or request funds.
 We've added many UX features to make it easier to share a new token with communities like local storage support and custom linking.
 Please make use of them.

 # Why does my transaction cost X?

-Ethereum requires gas to execute each transaction.
-You can also check ETH gas station for the current prices required to complete transactions.
+RSK requires gas to execute each transaction.
+You can also check RBTC gas station for the current prices required to complete transactions.
 Creating a Uniswap pool is a slightly costlier transaction because you are executing a more complex smart contract.
-Read more about how gas works in ethereum.
+Read more about how gas works in RSK.

 # How can I see my liquidity provider fees?